-- Depending on your colleagues to deliver what they said
+- Trust in colleagues to deliver what they promise

-- Sharing an exciting vision of the future.
+- Sharing of a common vision of the future

-Teamwork perhaps then is a group of people working together cohesively, creating a great spirit and working atmosphere, and supporting each other so that their strengths combine to enhance what they do.
+when a group of people work together cohesively, towards a common goal, creating a positive working atmosphere, and supporting each other to combine individual strengths to enhance team performance.

 What next – words are not enough.

-To define teamwork then, this article is a good place to start (we have deliberately kept a broad and hopefully rich sense of what teamwork is).
-But really it’s best to build a shared understanding in your team, and more widely in your organisation of what teamwork means in your context.
-That’s because words are not enough.
+To define teamwork then, this article is a good place to start (although we have deliberately kept a broad and hopefully rich sense of what teamwork is).

 Containing 240 pages and 50 tools, these are the 8 key guides we recommend to help you do more than define teamwork, build it!